 What is the main focus of pop art?

-Pop art focuses on integrating consumer culture and mass media imagery into artistic expression.
+Pop art seeks to incorporate elements of the consumer culture and mass media imagery into art.

 Who was the most influential pop art artist?

-Andy Warhol is widely regarded as the most influential pop art artist.
+Andy Warhol is best known as the most influential artist in the movement of pop art.

 How has pop art influenced contemporary art?